kevinpapst/kimai2-website/v1/index.md

 <header class="major">
 	<h1>Kimai v1</h1>
     <p>
-        In the mid of 2018 we released <b>Kimai v2 reloaded</b> and stopped support for Kimai v1.
+        In the mid of 2018 we will release <b>Kimai v2</b> and stop support for Kimai v1.
-        But as we know v1 is still widely used, so we created this page as backup and your guide in the upgrade process.
+        But as v1 is still widely used, we created this page as backup and your guide in the upgrade process.
     </p>
 </header>